charliecjung/Chicken-Crossing/DEVELOPMENT.md

 <h1> Final Tasks </h1>

-:heavy_exclamation_mark: Get rid of hardcoded constants

 :heavy_exclamation_mark: Make Test cases

 :heavy_exclamation_mark: Make makefile and create README.md

-:heavy_exclamation_mark: Add methods to delete pointers.
+:heavy_check_mark: Add methods to delete pointers.

-:heavy_exclamation_mark: enemyList, powerup1, currentEnemy, enemyList_
+:heavy_check_mark: enemyList, powerup1, currentEnemy, enemyList_

 :heavy_check_mark: Add an end method for the car's to have a boolean flag and to check flag in move methods and set speed to 0.